Two-grid Penalty Approximation Scheme for Doubly Reflected BSDEs: Experimental results

 \section{Experimental results}

 \paragraph{Problem setup and DRBSDE.} We work under the risk-neutral Black--Scholes model

 with parameters \(r=0.02\) and \(\sigma=0.2\).
-We consider a one-dimensional Dynkin game (Israeli/game put): the holder may exercise to receive the put payoff, while the writer may cancel by paying an additional time-dependent premium.
-In the DRBSDE formulation, we solve for adapted processes \((Y,Z,A,K)\) such that
+We consider a one-dimensional Dynkin game (Israeli/game put) in which the holder may exercise to receive the put payoff, whereas the writer may cancel by paying an additional time-dependent premium.
+In the DRBSDE formulation, we solve for the adapted processes \((Y,Z,A,K)\) such that

 where \(A\) and \(K\) are nondecreasing processes with \(A_0=K_0=0\), together with the obstacle condition

 and the Skorokhod reflection conditions

 Here